 - Money disappearing or being used for secret reasons

-- Finding drug paraphernalia
+- Possessing drug paraphernalia

 DreamLife Recovery offers individualized heroin addiction treatment near Pittsburgh, PA.
 Contact one of our addiction specialists today to start your recovery.